About Us

 Gerardo completed his PhD in Microbiology at Benemérita Universidad Autónoma de Puebla, Mexico.
 He joined the Camps lab as a Postdoc when awarded the UC-MEXUS fellowship, allowing him to analyze the horizontal transfer of plasmid-borne antibiotic resistance genes in Extraintestinal E. coli clones mediated by conjugation.
 Currently, he is collaborating as a Research Associate and is also exploring the industry in a Quality Assurance Company.
 When not spreading his passion for plasmids, he enjoys cooking and tasting new dishes.

 Christina Egami – Ph.D.
-Student
+Candidate

 Christina completed her B.S. in Biomolecular Engineering and Bioinformatics at the University of California, Santa Cruz.
 She is now continuing her academic journey as a PhD student in the Microbiology and Environmental Toxicology department.
 Christina is currently investigating the mechanisms regulating ColE1 plasmid segregation to further understand the spread of plasmids, which are extrachromosomal DNA that encode antibiotic resistance, heavy metal resistance or virulence factors.

-caison warner – ph.d. student
+caison warner – ph.d.
+Candidate

 Caison obtained his B.S. in Neuroscience at the University of California, Santa Cruz, and is now a Ph.D. student in the Microbiology and Environmental Toxicology department at UCSC.
 Caison is investigating the functional genomic landscape of Toxin-Antitoxin systems in E. coli through a process of both bioinformatics and biomolecular engineering.

-DAVID MARSELLi- undergraduate student
+DAVID MARSELLi- Masters student

 David is a Biochemistry and Molecular Biology major with a minor in Bioinformatics.
 He is working under Caison to develop a tool that finds prominent clusters of resistance genes in E. coli.
 In his free time, he enjoys hiking and foraging, playing guitar, and music production.

-Miriam Yee – undergraduate student
+Jasmine SAYED – undergraduate student

 Lab Photos